yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

 In later exercises, you will need the Kubernetes CLI (kubectl) to deploy to your Kubernetes cluster and run commands from your local machine.

-1. Install the Kubernetes client using Azure CLI
+1. Install the Kubernetes client using Azure CLI:

     ``` bash
     az login